bharatnautiyal/ELK_Stack/README.md

 ps aux | grep -E '(dpkg|apt)'

-##### If you are certain that there are no package management tasks running, RUN THIS COMMAND:
+##### If you are certain that there are no package management tasks running, RUN THIS:

 sudo rm /var/lib/dpkg/lock

 #### Then RUN DPKG Again:
 sudo dpkg -i kibana-8.10.2-amd64.deb

-## Latest Kibana Debian package Can be downloaded from the website:
+### Latest Kibana Debian package Can be downloaded from the website:

 https://www.elastic.co/guide/en/kibana/current/deb.html#install-deb